-Help us to reach more of our hungry neighbors in Will, Kendall, Grundy and Kankakee counties by establishing a South Suburban Center in Joliet this Fall.
+Help us to reach more of our hungry neighbors in Will, Kendall, Grundy and Kankakee counties by establishing a South Suburban Center in Joliet.
 So far, we’ve raised close to 90% of our campaign goal to open the South Suburban Center.
-As we draw close to our campaign goal of $731,000, the McCormick Foundation has generously offered to match all gifts received to accelerate the completion of our campaign and enable us to open the Center this Fall.
+As we draw close to our campaign goal of $731,000, the McCormick Foundation has generously offered to match all gifts received to accelerate the completion of our campaign and enable us to open the Center in 2017.

 This effort will change lives for the better.
 There are so many of your neighbors who are depending on the continued support of caring people like you to fill their plates.
 Thank you for helping to solve hunger.

 At Northern Illinois Food Bank, our mission is to lead the northern Illinois community in solving hunger by providing nutritious meals to those in need through innovative programs and partnerships.
 In the past year the Food Bank distributed 13.2 million meals through 173 program partners in Will, Kendall, Grundy and Kankakee counties.
 Feeding America reports that residents of these counties are still missing 4.5 million meals each year.

 “I’ve never been in this position before,” Diane says of her financial situation.
 She used to donate to hunger-relief organizations, and it’s tough to be on the other side of generosity now.
 “We would be going hungry without this,” she says.

 Northern Illinois Food Bank is helping solve hunger by providing nutritious meals to those in need in Boone, DuPage, DeKalb, Grundy, Kane, Kankakee, Kendall, Lake, McHenry, Ogle, Stephenson, Will & Winnebago counties.
 We provided 62.5 million meals last year thanks to our network of 800 food pantries, shelters, soup kitchens, and special programs like the BackPack Program and our Mobile Pantries.